Emotional Eating: Why It Happens and How to Manage It

 We are also wired as humans to seek pleasure and repel pain (researchers call this the “pleasure principle”).
 If the choice is sitting and tolerating uncomfortable emotions of sadness or anger versus grabbing a piece of cake, many people will choose the cake.

 We seek short-term gain over long-term consequences.
-This means the immediate gratification of watching numbing television while eating potato chips so you don’t have to feel, often trumps considerations about your weight or risk of diabetes or heart disease.
+This means the immediate gratification of watching numbing television while eating potato chips so you don’t have to feel, often trumps considerations about your goals around achieving your personal weight or reducing the risk of diabetes or heart disease.

 Before assuming you are overeating at night due to emotional reasons, reflect on if you may be physically hungry.
 Did you eat enough earlier in the day?
 I’ve found many people struggling with overeating in the evening are often underfed from restricting their intake earlier in the day.
 Dieting and skipping meals throughout your day inevitably leads to what I like to refer to as rebound hunger.
 Your body and brain have been deprived and are looking for extra food.
 The best way to fix night eating challenges is to first fix the morning by starting off with a healthy breakfast and eating balanced meals and snacks every 3-5 hours throughout the day.
 It is only then we can begin to explore if your hunger is related to emotional hunger.
 Fix the morning before you can fix the evening since everything is connected.